SIT-EE552-WS/course-slides/objects.md

 - Abstract Methods and Interfaces (if we have time)
 ---
 ## Motivation
-> We write code for humans, not computers

 > Humans' have a limited working memory (7 ± 2)

 Let's start with an example...